remitaffin/flask-docker-skeleton/README.md

 # python-docker-skeleton
-Skeleton project to run a Flask/Django in docker in just seconds on Linux or MacOS.
+Skeleton project to run a Flask in docker in just seconds on Linux or MacOS.

 ## Get started